The kitchen cleaning kit essentials you really need – and here’s the thing… you don’t need quite as many chemical cleaners as you think!

 Get the kitchen cleaning kit you really need to keep on top of a busy family house.

 By keeping a few kitchen cleaning essential in stock at home you’ll always be ready to tackle whatever cleaning job comes your way as well as keeping your home fresh, clean and lovely to live in.

-- soft cleaning cloths (you can re-purpose old t-shirts or vests)
+- Soft Cleaning Cloths (you can re-purpose old t-shirts)

 As well as being great for getting dishes sparkling, we also use dishwashing soap to clean the sink, wash kitchen accessories like the storage pots, trays and the fridge shelves and compartments.
 You can also put a squirt into a bucket of water and mop the kitchen floor, it works well on tiles, lino or laminate (always test a discreet patch of floor first if you’re worried)